Experiment Tracking

 Experiment Tracking Tools

-- Requires learning but is the best option for large projects.
+- Requires learning but is the best option for large projects

-Example: Training a Model
+Example: Model Experiments

 Suppose we're classifying images as dogs or cats.